-- Jabiru, and the Arnhem Highway, which connects Jabiru to Darwin
+- Jabiru, and the Arnhem Highway, which connects Jabiru to Darwin.

-- Wadeye (Port Keats) and other nearby remote communities, and the Port Keats Road, which connects Wadeye to Darwin
+- Wadeye (Port Keats) and other nearby remote communities, and the Port Keats Road, which connects Wadeye to Darwin.

 - The Tiwi Islands.

 These remote communities lack the infrastructure required for sustainable economic and social development.
+For example: